Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "He was an exiled sadist with delusions of grandeur," Yulna snarled.
 "The Directorate expelled him years before he took us."

-"I did wonder why they didn’t object to you… to what you did to him," Xiù looked obviously uncomfortable.
+"I did wonder why they didn’t object to you... to what you did to him," Xiù looked obviously uncomfortable.

 "...That was your first time seeing that side of us," Yulna sighed.
 "And I suppose that’s the problem I face now.
 My Sisters are going to feel pulled in two directions by their instincts over this ring and what the Great Father did to it."

 She tapped her forehead.
-"Up *here* we can see the logic of it and understand that the Hunters were really to blame… Down *here* though…" She stroked the fur of her abdomen.
+"Up *here* we can see the logic of it and understand that the Hunters were really to blame...
+Down *here* though..."
+She stroked the fur of her abdomen.
 "The Great Father killed a great many cubs, both on Gao and now on the Ring.
 Some of us will be furious with him over that, even though we never knew them."

-"And because *you* made him Great Father…" Xiù predicted.
+"And because *you* made him Great Father..."
+Xiù predicted.

 "...Yes."